somayarayan/udacity-fsdn-capstone-somaya/README.md

   "success": false
 }
 ```
-Additionally, trying to update an Actor without sending actor ID in the URL will result in an `400` error:
+Additionally, trying to update an Actor without sending actor ID in the URL will result in a `400` error:

 ```js
 {